Remove or cover old floors – which is the better solution?

 • Time-consuming and costly: Removing old flooring, especially if it is glued down, can be a laborious task.

-• Noise, dust & disposal: This is particularly challenging in inhabited rooms – and not always feasible.
+• Noise, dust & disposal: A particular challenge in inhabited rooms – and not always feasible.

 Covering old floors – the smart alternative